Introduction to Modeling Propagation Loss in an Urban Environment

 3. Click OK to accept your changes and to close the Properties Browser.

-You will determine how well your transmitter can broadcast within the extents of the Skopje shapefile.
-You will do this by restricting your coverage grid to the Skopje_Extents Area Target object.
+Determine how well your transmitter can broadcast within the extents of the Skopje shapefile.
+You can do this by restricting your coverage grid to the Skopje_Extents Area Target object.

 1. Insert a Coverage Definition () object using the Insert Default () method.